 “Homesteaders are homebodies and don’t interact with the outside world”

 Yes, I enjoy being home away from the world, but I still go shopping.
 I still go out to eat.
 I enjoy visiting museums, watching movies, and seeing plays and symphonies.
 Everyone is different, so there probably are homesteading hermits, but we’re not all like that.
-As you know, I’m a blogger and I have a normal 9-5 job.
-I interact with people on a regular basis.

 “You have to live in the country to be a homesteader”